 While having small amounts of VOCs in the air is inevitable, it’s large concentrations of these chemicals that lead to serious health effects, and unfortunately, many homes have higher levels of VOCs than you may think.

 Investing in a high-quality air purifier can ensure that the air you breathe indoors is free of VOCs.
 This machine will suck in and trap the particles so they don’t end up in your lungs.
-Take a look at our top 10 air purifier reviews page to see what options are available.
+Take a look at our top 10 air purifier reviews to see what options are available.

 The most common forms of VOCs that people are at risk for indoors are: